We are going to soon carry out

 Jogging

-over a Distance
+over a Distance (see the

-second picture below)
+second picture below), which

 allows two joggers to run together although they can be anywhere in the world: